iduartgomez/simag/documentation.rst

 a 'steals' relationship with the class 'peasant'.
 Whereas in the third, this relationship is held from the 'king' class to the object 'John' (regardless of what classes does the object 'John' belongs to).

+# Stuff from an old func definition ...
+Declares an object as a member of a class or the relationship between two objects.
+Declarations parse well-formed statements.

+Input: a string with one of the two following forms:
+1) "silly[$Lucy,u=0.2]" -> Declares the entity '$Lucy' as a member of the 'silly' class. u = 0.2 is the fuzzy modifier, which can go from 0 to 1.

+Declarations of membership can only happen to entities, objects which are the only member of their class.
+To denote an entity we use the $ symbol before the entity name.

+2) "<friend[$Lucy,u=0.2; $John]>" -> Declares a mapping of the
+'friend' type between the entities '$Lucy' and '$John'.
+$John: friend -> $Lucy, 0.2

+Declarations of mapping can happen between entities, classes, or between an entity and a class (ie. <loves[cats,u=1, $Lucy]>).